NixOS/rfcs/rfcs/0132-meson-builds-nix.md

   Per the bootstrap route issue discussed above, build tools strongly tied to other programming languages are strongly discouraged.

-  E.g. waf is basically a Python library, whereas premake is a Lua library.
+  E.g. waf is basically a Python library, whereas premake and xmake are Lua libraries.
 They can't be decoupled of their implementation languages.

 - Use Bazel